TheNivas/LearningScala/10_Packages_and_import/src/main/scala/Notes.md

 //Output: val hashset1: java.util.HashSet[Nothing] = []

 ```

-4. Rename/alias an imported class<br>
+1. Rename/alias an imported class
 import <package_name>.{<class_Name> => alias}
 ie.

 ```scala
 import java.util.{Date => UtilDate}
 ```

-only used when there is a class with the same name.<br>
+only used when there is a class with the same name.

 ```scala
 import java.util.Date